Arlodotexe/OwlCore.Nomad.Kubo/README.md

 ipfs://bafybeifugnn4vw5vmf4ehk5cqsqqeky4jujzhwy4vdutrx6bptgszswzey/ipns/ipns-record/#overview
 ```

-Above all else, the network can be partitioned, which means a "shared" state cannot achieve eventual consistency without replaying history to resolve conflicts.
+Above all else, the network can be partitioned, which means a "shared" state cannot achieve eventual consistency without replaying history to resolve conflicts or using eventually consistent datatypes like CDRTs.

 ### Many devices, one user